Categorize and randomize: a permissive model of stochastic choice: A generalization

-\begin{definition} A \textbf{weak category} is a set $G \in \X$ such that the following holds:\\
+\begin{definition} A \textbf{weak category} is a set $W \in \X$ such that the following holds:\\

-\cind: for all $S \subseteq G$, $a, b \in S$, $E \subseteq X \setminus G$,
+\cind: for all $S \subseteq W$, $a, b \in S$, $E \subseteq X \setminus W$,

-A weak category $G$ is \emph{non-trivial} if $1 < |G| < |X|$. \end{definition}
+A weak category $W$ is \emph{non-trivial} if $1 < |W| < |X|$. \end{definition}

-A set of items constitutes a \emph{weak category} if choice probability ratios are not altered after the addition of external items.
-In this setting, we acknowledge that choices may violate \cneu{} in response to changes in context, possibly conveyed by a change in number or identity in the set of available items.
-For instance, if many city cars are available, the decision maker may conclude the retailer specializes in city cars and can offer good options, thus making the choice of a city car more likely.
-Technically, this allows more flexible structures: weak categories need not be disjoint or ordered by set inclusion, and the intersection of any two weak categories is a weak category, as well (see Appendix~\ref{SEC: categorical structures}).
+A set of items constitutes a \emph{weak category} if the ratios of choice probabilities are not altered by the introduction of external items.
+This framework acknowledges that choices may violate \cneu{} in response to contextual changes, possibly conveyed by a change in the number or identity of available items.
+For instance, a decision-maker observing a wide selection of mirrorless cameras might infer that the retailer specializes in this category, and conclude that high-quality options are available.
+This, in turn, increases the likelihood of choosing within this category.

+This approach allows more flexible categorical structures: weak categories are not required to be disjoint or nested, and the intersection of any two weak categories is also a weak category (see Appendix~\ref{SEC: categorical structures} for a proof).
+The union of any two weak categories is not a category, in general.

+\begin{restatable}[]{prop}{weakcategoriesintersection} If $W$ and $T$ are weak categories and $W \cap T \neq \varnothing$, then $W \cap T$ is a weak category. \end{restatable}

+Classification structures in this case admit a specific form of non-transitive similarity between items: it may be the case that there is some item $a \in W \cap T$, so that $a$ is sufficiently similar to item $b \in W$ and $c \in T$, however $b$ and $c$ are not similar to the same degree.
+This is forbidden for categories as in Definition~\ref{DEF:fun-proper category}.